x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q30 Security Audits for smart contracts are performed because
-A. They are required for listing DApp on the DApp store
+- [ ] A) They are required for listing DApp on the DApp store

-B. They are required for deployment on Ethereum
+- [ ] B) They are required for deployment on Ethereum

-C. They help remove vulnerabilities and reduce risk
+- [ ] C) They help remove vulnerabilities and reduce risk

-D. They are required by exchanges to list tokens
+- [ ] D) They are required by exchanges to list tokens

 <details>
 	<summary>Click the reveal the answer</summary>